GhadahAlsulami/RedFlag_App/README.md

 The proposed approach makes efficient use of them for personal security.

-To assist in resolving these issues this project introduces RedFlag Application, a mobile safety application that allows them to securely send their location to trusted friends and family in the event of an emergency.
+To assist in resolving these issues, this project introduces RedFlag Application, a mobile safety application that allows them to send their location to securely trusted friends and family in the event of an emergency.

-The goal of this project is to develop and implement a dependable system for preventing women and children from being harassed.
+The goal of this project is to develop and implement a reliable system for preventing harassment of women and children.

 ---